 Put some in a high-yield savings account

-If you haven’t built your emergency fund, that could also be a smart way to invest some of your $20K.
-An emergency fund can offer you peace of mind that your living expenses will be covered in the event that you're unable to work or lose your job.
+An emergency fund is a must for everyone, no matter how much money you have or make.
+An emergency fund can offer you peace of mind that your living expenses will be covered in the event that you're unable to work or if you lose your job.
+They can also cover other surprise expenses like flying to a last-minute funeral, going to the emergency room, etc.

 Often, online banks offer the best bank accounts because they don’t have the overhead costs of running an extensive bank branch network.
 Lower costs allow them to pay higher interest rates than national brick-and-mortar banks.